-- 1. At least one week before Before the JV-180 is submitted to the court, or upon a showing of good cause, such shorter time as the court may order, the moving party must email fax a draft of the proposed JV-180 with supporting documentation to all counsel, parties unrepresented by counsel, and the social worker.
-(May be mailed if a fax number an e-mail address is unavailable). - 2.
-At least seven (7) calendar days after After the draft JV-180 has been served as described above, the moving party may submit the original (and one copy) of the petition to the court.
+- 1. Before the JV-180 is submitted to the court, the moving party must email a draft of the proposed JV-180 with supporting documentation to all counsel, parties unrepresented by counsel, and the social worker.
+(May be mailed if an email address is unavailable. - 2.
+After the draft JV-180 has been served as described above, the moving party may submit the original (and one copy) of the petition to the court.
 Paragraph 8 must be fully completed, including a clear statement of the date(s) of service of the draft copy.
-The moving party does not need to need not complete Paragraph 10 of the JV-180.

-- 3. When the original JV-180 is submitted, the moving party will serve all parties with a complete copy of the JV-180 being submitted and notice of the submission of the JV-180 to the court. - 4.
-If the request is agreed to by all parties, the court may grant the petition without a hearing.
-(Calif.
-Rules of Court, rule 5.570(d)) After the court grants the request, the court will file the JV-180 and an endorsed filed copy of the order will be returned to the moving party for service on all other parties.
+The moving party does not need to complete Paragraph 10 of the JV-180. - 3.
+When the original JV-180 is submitted, the moving party will serve all parties with a complete copy of the JV-180 being submitted and notice of the submission of the JV-180 to the court. - 4.
+If the request is agreed to by all parties, the court may grant the petition without a hearing (CRC, Rule 5.570(d)).
+After the court grants the request, the court will file the JV-180 and an endorsed filed copy of the order will be returned to the moving party for service on all other parties.
 The moving party must subsequently file an appropriate proof of service documenting its service of the order granting the requested modification. - 5.
-If the request is disputed, the court will mark the original as "received". - a.
+If the request is disputed, the court will mark the original as "received": - a.
 Within two (2) court days of receipt of the petition, the court will make an initial determination whether the petition meets the threshold to warrant a hearing.
-In order to warrant a hearing, the moving party must show: 1) changed circumstances or new evidence; and, 2) that the best interests of the child may be promoted by the proposed modification. - b.
-If the court determines that the petition does not merit a hearing: 1) the court will deny the petition on its face (Calif.
-Rules of Court, rule 5.570), file the petition, and fax its ruling to the moving party, and 2) the moving party will serve the denial on all parties by fax within two (2) court days of receipt and submit an appropriate proof of service to the court.
-(May be mailed if a fax number is unavailable.) - 6.
-If the Court determines the petition appears to merit a hearing: - a.
-The Court will set the matter as the last item on the court's calendar on Wednesday or Thursday afternoon in at least two (2) weeks but not more than three (3) weeks to allow for opposition to the setting; - b.
-The Court will serve notice of the hearing on all parties: - c.
+In order to warrant a hearing, the moving party must show: 1) changed circumstances or new evidence; and, 2) that the best interests of the child may be promoted by the proposed modification.

+- b.
+If the court determines that the petition does not merit a hearing: 1) the court will deny the petition on its face (CRC, Rule 5.570), file the petition, and fax its ruling to the moving party, and 2) the moving party will serve the denial on all parties by fax within two (2) court days of receipt and submit an appropriate proof of service to the court.
+Proof of service may be mailed if a fax number is unavailable. - 6.
+If the court determines the petition appears to merit a hearing: - a.
+The court will set the matter as the last item on the court's calendar on Wednesday or Thursday afternoon in at least two (2) weeks but not more than three (3) weeks to allow for opposition to the setting; - b.
+The court will serve notice of the hearing on all parties; - c.
 Any party opposing the setting of the petition for hearing will serve by fax and submit its opposition to the court no later than three (3) court days before the initial setting.
-(May be mailed if a fax number an email address is unavailable.) - d.
-At the initial appearance, a short oral argument regarding granting the petition will be entertained by the court.
+May be mailed if a fax number is unavailable; - d.
+At initial appearance, a short oral argument regarding granting the petition will be entertained by the court.
 Following argument, the court will either set the matter for trial or deny the petition on the record.
 The petition and order will be filed at this time.